-The end of this section of the walk is signalled by a glorious temple, the Gunung Lebah Temple in Ubud!
+The end of this section of the walk is signaled by a glorious temple, the Gunung Lebah Temple in Ubud!
 We loved observing the details in carving here and our tour guide took the time to explain to us how the temples in Bali are typically set out in three sections.
-The outer courtyard which is the symbol for the world of spirit.
-The middle courtyard which is the symbol for the world of the human being and the inner courtyard which is the holiest area and the symbol for the world of God.
+The outer courtyard which is the symbol of the world of spirit.
+The middle courtyard which is the symbol of the world of the human being and the inner courtyard which is the holiest area and the symbol of the world of God.

 A set menu is included in the tour.
-You will get a plate of your choice of some local organic specialities and a yummy and refreshing drink from the selection.
+You will get a plate of your choice of some local organic specialties and a yummy and refreshing drink from the selection.

 Ubud Rice Field Walk

-Even though you can easily do this walk by yourself, there is immeasurable value that comes from having a tour guide accompany you as you learn so much about how the people live.
-We learnt all about the harvesting process, about how they have to share the water for the fields.
-We learnt that each community has a leader, and that messages from the leader is still communicated by way of a messenger that goes from door to door.
+Even though you can easily do this walk by yourself, there is an immeasurable value that comes from having a tour guide accompany you as you learn so much about how the people live.
+We learned all about the harvesting process, about how they have to share the water for the fields.
+We learned that each community has a leader and that messages from the leader are still communicated by way of a messenger that goes from door to door.
 An incredible sense of community that is found here.

 To us, as foreigners and thanks to the Bali rice fields tour, we got to enjoy these fields for their spectacular beauty!
 It doesn’t matter if you see the rice fields in a golden colour or in a vibrant green as we had a chance to see them here in Bali, it is an unforgettable sight.